deniztu/p2_volatility/doc/how_to_guides.md

 ```

+## Explanation

+### Step 0
-0. Make sure that the current working directory is the projects root directory
+Make sure that the current working directory is the projects root directory

-Step 1:
+### Step 1
-* Do you want to train on daw or fixed bandits (e.g., predefined bandits created by you)?
+* Do you want to test on daw or fixed bandits (e.g., predefined bandits created by you)?
     * If yes: Make sure, that daw bandit files are in classes/bandits (e.g., "Daw2006_payoffs1.csv")
+    * If no: Do fixed bandits already exist?
+        * If yes: Make sure, that fixed bandit zip files are in data/intermediate_data/fixed_bandits
-* If no: You have to create bandits with scripts/create_bandits.py
+        * If no:  Create fixed bandits with scripts/create_bandits.py
              *  Run scripts/create_bandits.py in your IDE (e.g., Spyder) with global variables set accordingly
              *  This will save bandit tasks as zip files to data/intermediate_data/fixed_bandits

-Step 2:
+### Step 2
 * Open `main.py` and set the global variables accordingly
 * Save the script and run `main.py` (In Spyder: You have to run the file via the green run button, running selected code via F9 does not work with multiprocessing)
+    *   `main.py` calls first the `nn.train` and then the `nn.test` method
-   * The `nn.train` method is called in `main.py`, which saves training progress to the tensorboard and saved_models folder
+         * `nn.train` saves training progress to the tensorboard and saved_models folder
-   * After training is done, the `nn.test` method is called, which loads either daw or fixed bandits to test the RNN on them.
-Resulting test files are saved to data/rnn_raw_data (see ‘naming_conventions’ in the docs folder)
+         * `nn.test` loads the trained RNN and the test bandit (task either daw or fixed bandits), resulting test files are saved to data/rnn_raw_data

 ## Example

 # Cognitive Modeling with human and RNN data